Hans-Günter Bruns: Career

 Bruns did not register with a football club in his hometown until he was 11 years old, having spent many years playing soccer on the street.
 At 17, he moved to Schalke 04.

-In the Bundesliga he was from 1973 to 1990 for FC Schalke 04, SG Wattenscheid 09, Fortuna Dusseldorf and Borussia Mönchengladbach active.
+In the Bundesliga he was from 1973 to 1990 for FC Schalke 04, SG Wattenscheid 09, Fortuna Düsseldorf and Borussia Mönchengladbach active.
 In his first years as a professional, he played in midfield, later especially on the Libero position.
 In 1979, he was in the squad of the team Borussia Mönchengladbach, the UEFA Cup winner, and scored on the way to the final matches against Red Star Belgrade, in which he did not participate, one goal against Benfica and Manchester City.
-In 1980 he was DFB Cup winner with Fortuna Dusseldorf, 1984 he lost with Borussia Mönchengladbach in the final of the same competition to FC Bayern Munich on penalties.
+In 1980 he was DFB Cup winner with Fortuna Düsseldorf, 1984 he lost with Borussia Mönchengladbach in the final of the same competition to FC Bayern Munich on penalties.

 Bruns is responsible for one of the most famous posts goal of Bundesliga history.
 In the 1983/84 season he sprinted in Munich in the game against Bayern with a solo run past the opposing team behind the entire field.
 His shot hit the left inner post, the ball rolled on the goal line to the right post and jumped from there back into the field, where the Munich defense could then clear.